angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 - No "works on my machine" issues due to different generator versions.
 - No unexpected diffs caused by subtle changes in templates or behavior.

-That’s exactly what we want for a clean and reliable workflow.
+That's exactly what we want for a clean and reliable workflow.

 ### Switching Code Generator Versions

-Let’s say you want to lock your project to version `7.13.0`.
+Let's say you want to lock your project to version `7.13.0`.
 You can do this by running:

 ```bash